mdzahidul-islam/DES-Encryption-Decryption/README.md

 # Computer Network Security EECE 5850 (UML)

-Project Phase-I: DES encryption/decryption algorithm with two working modes - ECB and CBC.
+**Project Phase-I:** DES encryption/decryption algorithm with two working modes - ECB and CBC.

 **Submitted by:** Md Zahidul Islam and Parikshit Jadav

+## Instructions:

 1. Save all the files in one directory.